Moving-mesh radiation-hydrodynamic simulations of wind-reprocessed transients: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Jaroslav Hron useful discussions about iterative linear solvers and preconditioners.
+We would like to thank the anonymous referee for useful comments and suggestions that improved this article.
+We also thank Jaroslav Hron for constructive discussions about iterative linear solvers and preconditioners.
+Furthermore, we thank Cl\'ement Bonnerot for his comments on the early version of draft.
 The research of DC and OP has been supported by Horizon 2020 ERC Starting Grant `Cat-In-hAT' (grant agreement no. 803158).
+This work made use of \textsc{python} libraries \textsc{numpy} \citep{harris20} and \textsc{matplotlib} \citep{hunter07}, as well as of the NASA’s Astrophysics Data System.